-As a large goods vehicle (LGV) driver, you’re likely to do some manual handling and lifting.
+As a heavy goods vehicle (HGV) driver, you’re likely to do some manual handling and lifting.
 Lifting loads in the correct way is important to avoid injuring your back – which can then affect your ability to drive.

 To reduce the risk of an injury when you’re lifting,

 - use any equipment that’s provided to help you properly

 - tell the relevant person if you identify any hazardous handling activities

 - make sure you do not put others at risk as a result of what you’re doing.